Logo

 💡 Practical Tips

-• 1Monitor the federal funds rate and Consumer Price Index (CPI) to determine if the economy is in a recovery or recession phase.
+• 1Monitor the <strong>Federal Funds Rate and CPI</strong> to determine whether the economy is in a tightening or easing phase.

 • 2Avoid shifting 100% of your portfolio into one sector; instead, manage risk by adjusting core sector weights by 20-30%.